npastor/github-repo-scorer/README.md

   not reflect active development or genuine user engagement.
 This can be configured in the service.
 - Currently, requests to the GitHub Search API are unauthenticated, so the application can only access public repositories.
 - Weights have been assigned to prioritize stars, forks, and the recency of updates, in that order.
+Additionally, the GitHub Search API request is configured to return results sorted by stars in descending order to align with this prioritization.

 ---